Exercise After Plastic Surgery

 Patients should not be overly active for the first 48 hours following their surgery.

 The First Few Weeks After Surgery

 Patients may gradually increase their activity level as they feel their energy level coming back.
 Depending on the type of surgery, it may take 1 - 2 weeks to return to normal energy levels throughout the day.
 For those who are anxious to return to exercise, light cardio activities are ideal.
 You can start these activities after 2 weeks.
-These activities may include walking the neighborhood, walking on a very slow setting on a treadmill, or cycling slowly on a stationary bike.
+These activities may include walking your neighborhood in the Phoenix area, walking on a very slow setting on a treadmill, or cycling slowly on a stationary bike.
 The goal is to not elevate the heart rate too high, while still experiencing the psychological effects of exercise.

 As patients return to their normal energy levels, a specific exercise regimen will be outlined based on the procedure and fitness level.